dendorr/ai-agent-aziendale/README.md

 nohup python watcher.py > ~/ai-agent/logs/watcher.log 2>&1 &
 ```

-### 4. Open the chat
-Navigate to `http://localhost:3000` and select one of the three agents as your model.
+Then open `http://localhost:3000` and select an agent as the model.

 ---

-## Privacy and Security

-- 100% local — no data ever sent to external servers
-- Air-gapped ready — works with no internet connection
-- Company documents, financial data, and databases are git-ignored
-- API server is not publicly exposed (firewall protected)
-- OpenAPI docs disabled in production

----

-## Remote Access (optional)
+## Remote access

 ```bash
 cloudflared tunnel --protocol http2 --url http://localhost:3000
 ```

+Note: Cloudflare tunnels may be blocked on mobile hotspots (port 7844).

+---

+## Privacy

+Everything runs locally.
+No data is sent to external servers.
+The system works fully air-gapped.
+Company documents, financial files, and databases are all git-ignored.

 ---